mandanasmi/blicket-text-game/README.md

 - **Actions**: All place/remove actions with timestamps and machine state changes
 - **Action History**: Detailed history showing `machine_state_before`, `machine_state_after`, and `objects_on_machine` for each action
 - **State History**: Complete machine state transitions throughout the round
-- **Blicket Classifications**: Yes/No responses for each object (0-based indexing)
+- **Nexiom Classifications**: Yes/No responses for each object (0-based indexing)
-- **User Chosen Blickets**: 0-based indices of objects the participant identified as blickets
+- **User Chosen Nexioms**: 0-based indices of objects the participant identified as Nexioms
 - **Rule Hypothesis**: Free-text description of the participant's hypothesis
 - **Rule Type**: Selected rule classification (Conjunctive vs. Disjunctive)
 - **Objects on Machine Before Q&A**: 0-based indices of objects on machine when Q&A phase started
 - **Round Config**: The true configuration including `blicket_indices` (0-based) and `rule`
-- **True Blicket Indices**: 0-based ground truth indices of actual blickets
+- **True Nexiom Indices**: 0-based ground truth indices of actual Nexioms
 - **True Rule**: Ground truth rule (conjunctive or disjunctive)
 - **Time Metrics**: Start time, end time, and total duration in seconds
 - **Phase**: Always "main_experiment" for main game rounds